Taiizor/Sucrose/README.md

   <br>
   <br>
   <span>
-    <b>Sucrose</b> allows you to create your own custom themes and share them with friends or the <b>Sucrose Community</b>.
-You can explore and download themes offered by users directly from the <b>Sucrose Store</b>.
+    <b>Sucrose</b> allows you to create your own custom wallpapers and share them with friends or the <b>Sucrose Community</b>.
+You can explore and download wallpapers offered by users directly from the <b>Sucrose Store</b>.
   </span>
   <br>
   <br>